RFA Abbeydale: Career

 Ordered by the British Tanker Company in 1936, Abbeydale was built by Swan Hunter and Wigham Richardson Ltd, Wallsend and launched on 28 December 1936.
 She was taken over by the Admiralty on 4 March 1937 after completing her sea trials, and on 5 March 1937 sailed from the River Tyne bound for Trinidad on her maiden voyage.
 She made several voyages between Abadan on the Persian Gulf, and on the outbreak of the Second World War she was returning to the UK from Australia and New Zealand.
 She sailed to Trinidad in October 1939 and in December was at Kingston, Jamaica.
 On 29 December 1939 the German newspaper Bremer Zeituag falsely reported Abbeydale as one of a number of ships that had been sunk.
 Early 1940 was spent in the Caribbean and Pacific, calling at Callao, Colón, Kingston and Bermuda.
 On 30 March 1940 she caught fire at Bermuda while moored alongside RFA Orangeleaf.
 Both ships were damaged.

 Abbeydale returned to the UK in May 1940.
 She was refitted on the River Clyde in November and December 1940, returning to the Caribbean in early 1941.
 From there she operated in the South Atlantic, calling at Rio de Janeiro, Montevideo and Port Stanley, Falkland Islands.
 She underwent repairs at Trinidad in September 1941 and at New Orleans from December 1941 to January 1942.
 Abbeydale arrived at Freetown in February 1942, and sailed from there to Saint Helena.
 She operated from Saint Helena and into the Atlantic over the next few months, refuelling Royal Navy warships.
 In October she was refitted at Gibraltar as a defensively equipped merchant ship and in November was assigned to support Operation Torch, the allied invasion of North Africa.
 For her service she was awarded the battle honour "North Africa 1942".
 She sustained some damage that month after colliding with a sunken wreck off Oran, damage that had been repaired by December.
-In January 1943 Abbeydale returned to the UK to undergo more thorough repairs and refitting, and in March sailed for New York with a convoy, before returning to the Mediterrean with a convoy the following month.
+In January 1943 Abbeydale returned to the UK to undergo more thorough repairs and refitting, and in March sailed for New York with a convoy, before returning to the Mediterranean with a convoy the following month.